 3D printing process step by step

 While 3D printing might look simple on the surface — just press print and wait — in reality, it’s a structured and deliberate process.
 Understanding the step by step 3D printing process helps ensure that your final part meets expectations in terms of accuracy, strength, and functionality.
-Below is a breakdown of the complete 3D printing process flow, from the very first design sketch to the final printed result.
+Whether you’re just starting out or optimizing production workflows, knowing how a 3D printer works step by step is essential.

 Step 1: design the 3D model

 Everything starts with a 3D model.
-Using CAD (Computer-Aided Design) software, the designer creates a digital object that defines the geometry, scale, and overall structure of the part.
-The model must be “watertight” — with no holes or gaps — and properly oriented for additive manufacturing.
+Using CAD (Computer-Aided Design) software, software, the designer creates a digital object that defines the geometry, scale, and overall structure of the part.
+It’s the stage where decisions like wall thickness, support structures, and tolerances are made — all of which impact printability and strength.

 Step 2: export and prepare the file